 PPE in Construction: The Cost of Getting it Wrong

-Did you know that failing to provide a construction worker with industry-standard headgear could cost you a staggering £344,400 in compensation if that worker were to have an accident?
+Did you know that failing to provide a construction management software worker with industry-standard headgear could cost you a staggering £344,400 in compensation if that worker were to have an accident?
 Even a minor injury could incur compensation costs of up to £2,300.

-Most construction leaders and managers know that they are responsible for ensuring workers wear the correct Personal Protective Equipment (PPE) when working on site.
+Most construction management software leaders and managers know that they are responsible for ensuring workers wear the correct Personal Protective Equipment (PPE) when working on site.
 But many aren’t quite so clued up on the cost of getting it wrong.

 This blog answers some FAQs and reveals the true costs of getting PPE wrong.
 First, let’s consider how the construction industry is faring when it comes to enforcing PPE.